 Vertical root

-These fractures begin in the root of the tooth and move upward
+fractures: These fractures begin in the root of the tooth and move upward

 toward the surface.
 They can often go unnoticed because they show minimal